Nmicko/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The run_analysis R script works as a tool for merging and cleaning all of the data from the .zip file.
 Before you use the R script, you should check (change) your working directory.

+For additional information see the codebook or the script.